Boyle-Lab/CGIMP/README.md

 * Clone the repository

+* Switch to the CGIMP directory
+>$ cd CGIMP

 * Pre-process your node and module data	into JSON format.
-Example files	are located in the data folder.
+Example files	are located in CGIMP/data.
 To minimize configuration within the browser, you can replace the data in these files with your own while retaining the names.
+Example python scripts for data processing are also provided.

 * Build the Docker container:
 >$ docker build -t cgimp .